Estimation Beyond Data Reweighting: Kernel Method of Moments: Empirical Results

 \section{Empirical Results}

 We benchmark our estimator on two different tasks against state-of-the-art estimators for conditional moment restrictions, including maximum moment restrictions (MMR) \citep{zhang2021maximum}, sieve minimum distance (SMD) \citep{ai2003efficient}, DeepIV \citep{deepiv}, DeepGMM \citep{bennett2020deep} and the neural network version of functional GEL (FGEL) \citep{kremer2022functional}.
 As an additional baseline we compare to ordinary least squares (OLS) which ignores the conditioning variable and minimizes $\avg \|\psi(x_i;\theta)\|_2^2$.
 For all methods involving kernels we use a radial basis function (RBF) kernel, whose bandwidth is set via the median heuristic \citep{garreau2018large}.
-The hyperparameters of all methods are set by evaluating the Hilbert-Schmidt independence criterion (HSIC) between the residues and the conditioning variable $\operatorname{HSIC}(Y-g(T), Z)$ over a validation set of the size of the training set.
+The hyperparameters of all methods are set by evaluating the Hilbert-Schmidt independence criterion (HSIC)~\citep{gretton2005measuring} between the residues and the conditioning variable $\operatorname{HSIC}(Y-g(T), Z)$ over a validation set of the size of the training set.
 HSIC has been proposed as an objective for CMR problems by \citet{mooij09} and \citet{saengkyongam2022exploiting} and we empirically find it to yield better estimates than MMR \citep{muandet2020kernel,zhang2021maximum} which has been used for as a validation metric in other works (see Section~\ref{sec:validation}).
 For the variational approaches we use a batchsize of $n_1=200$.
 Additionally, for our KMM esimator we represent the reference distribution $\omega$ by a kernel density estimator (KDE) trained on the empirical sample (see Section~\ref{app:reference-measure}) from which we sample mini-batches of size $n_2=200$.
 Refer to Section~\ref{sec:additional-details} for additional details.
-An implementation of our estimator and code to reproduce our results is available at \href{https://github.com/HeinerKremer/conditional-moment-restrictions}{https://github.com/HeinerKremer/conditional-moment-restrictions}.

-\paragraph{Heteroskedastic Instrumental Variable Regression} We adopt the HeteroskedasticIV experiment of \citet{bennett2020variational}.
+An implementation of our estimator and code to reproduce our results is available at \href{https://github.com/HeinerKremer/conditional-moment-restrictions}{https://github.com/HeinerKremer/conditional-moment-restrictions}. \paragraph{Heteroskedastic Instrumental Variable Regression} We adopt the HeteroskedasticIV experiment of \citet{bennett2020variational}.
 Let the data-generating process be given by

 where the parameter of interest $\theta_0 = [2.0, 3.0, -0.5, 3.0] \in \mathbb{R}^4$ enters the process via the function